Iyouboushi/mIRC-BattleArena/readme.md

 Again, this IS NOT everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything as the list is quite extensive.

-THANKS
+## THANKS

 These are people who have helped me by helping me test, making monsters/weapons/etc, finding bugs, or just by giving me some ideas.
+This bot would not as good/far along as it is without these fine folks.

 * Scott "Smz" of Esper.net
 * Andrio of Esper.net